Darkera524/lvs-metrics/README.md

 changes:
  - Add the data between the rip and vip
- - fix the bug of total data(it was rate data before)
+ - Fix the bug of total data(it was rate data before)
+ - Add the function of collect the info per process

 ## Dependencies